-- INTERCONNECT STRUCTURE. (a) The two-level metal CBIC floorplan - •(b) A channel from the flexible block A. This channel has a channel height equal to the maximum channel density of 7 - •(c) A channel that uses OTC (over-the-cell) routing in m2.
+•FIGURE 16.18 INTERCONNECT STRUCTURE. (a) The two-level metal CBIC floorplan shown in Figure 16.11 b. (b) A channel from the flexible block A. This channel has a channel height equal to the maximum channel density of there is room for seven interconnects to run horizontally in m1). (c) A channel that uses OTC (over-the-cell) routing m2.

-• GATE-ARRAY INTERCONNECT.

-- •(a) A small two-level metal gate array (about 4.6 k-gate). - •(b) Routing in a block.

-•(c) Channel routing showing channel density and channel capacity.
+•FIGURE 16.19 GATE-ARRAY INTERCONNECT. (a) A small two-level metal gate array (about 4.6 k-gate). (b) Routing in a block. (c) Channel routing showing channel density and channel capacity.
 The channel height on a gate array may only be increased in increments of a row.
 If the interconnect does not use up all of the channel, the rest of the space is wasted.
 The interconnect in the channel runs in m1 in the horizontal direction with m2 in the vertical direction.